 The marquise diamond redefined regal grandeur and feminine appeal, and the diamond has been a stately choice for celebrities as well as royalty since its creation at the request of French royalty.

 One of Queen Mary’s most stunning brooches—which is still part of the British Crown Jewels—features a drop made from the Cullinan VI, an enormous 11.5 carat Marquise diamond, that is suspended from the diamond filigree enveloped Cullinan VIII (6.8 carat emerald diamond).
-The famous Marquise diamond, still worn by Queen Elizabeth II, is a ‘chip’ from the massive Cullinan diamond that was cut into numerous stones for use by British royalty.
+This famous Marquise, still worn by Queen Elizabeth II, is a ‘chip’ from the massive Cullinan diamond that was cut into numerous stones for use by British royalty.

-Fashion designer and former Spice Girl Victoria Beckham originally donned a large marquise solitaire engagement ring from David Beckham.
-Ashlee Simpson’s vintage inspired engagement ring from Evan Ross features a marquise diamond surrounded by rubies and 140 smaller diamonds.
+Fashion designer and former Spice Girl Victoria Beckham originally donned a large marquise diamond engagement ring from David Beckham.
+Ashlee Simpson’s vintage inspired engagement ring from Evan Ross features a marquise cut diamond surrounded by rubies and 140 smaller diamonds.

 Marquise diamonds are malleable to an individual’s personality and fashion style.
 Use the marquise to paint leaves for an ivy motif, petals on floral designs or set them in a solitaire for simple elegance.